Seminar: Green Software Engineering

 Project Selection

-Please fill out the form at Google Form to give your preference for various topics.
+Please go through the projects and fill out the form at Google Form to give your preference for various topics.

 Review Process